 Our goal is to give visitors an unforgettable, varied and entertaining experience in our pavilion and thus at Expo 2020 Dubai, while also creating awareness of global problems.

 During their visit to CAMPUS GERMANY, they automatically engage with the questions raised by the Expo’s overarching theme.
 And they can leave with ideas that they can apply in their own lives to help shape a sustainable future.

 At the same time, world expos serve as a marketing platform to promote our country.
 We as your hosts are looking forward to welcoming you at CAMPUS GERMANY and would like briefly introduce ourselves:

-The overall responsibility for Germany’s presence at Expo 2020 Dubai lies with the Federal Ministry for Economic Affairs and Energy.
+The overall responsibility for Germany’s presence at Expo 2020 Dubai lies with the Federal Ministry for Economic Affairs and Climate Action.